Standard Possession Tips

 - Summer Possession 2nd Notice: The other parent, under the Standard Possession, then gives notice of their periods of possession that are provided in the Standard Possession for an extended period of time with the kids during the summer.
 This notice has to be given by April 15th of each year to noncustodial parent.

+This time of year these details become important.
+And, if this is your first year after a divorce you may have questions about what you need to do.
 Jill O’Connell is available to discuss child possession questions and help you understand your possession schedule, whether it is Standard Possession or something unique to your family.
 Call today for an appointment 940-497-5454.

 Check these out: